bmatusiak/expo-headless-task/README.md

 ## Limitations
 - Designed for short tasks; long-running background work may be restricted by Android policies.
 - Requires a foreground notification; cannot run silently in background.

+## Process Isolation
+The foreground service may run in its own process (see manifest).
+This isolates the headless JS runtime.
+If you prefer a single process, remove any custom `android:process` attribute from the service declaration.

 ## License
 MIT (or your chosen license).